KStateMachine/kstatemachine/README.md

 * Kotlin DSL syntax for defining state machine structure.
 Using without DSL is also possible
 * Backward compatible till Kotlin 1.4
 * Event based - transitions are performed by processing incoming events
-* Listeners for machine, states and transitions, all callbacks are shipped with information about current transition
+* Listeners for machine, states, state groups and transitions.
+Listener callbacks are shipped with information about current transition
 * [Guarded](https://github.com/nsk90/kstatemachine/wiki#guarded-transitions)
   and [Conditional transitions](https://github.com/nsk90/kstatemachine/wiki#conditional-transitions) with dynamic target state which is calculated in a moment of event processing depending on application business logic